DraciVik/100DaysOfCode/README.md

 ## Day - 7 - 04.08.2018
 Today I took some refreshment on CSS flexbox.
 Previously I got so into JavaScript and React that I have forgotten how to use it.
 I spent couple of hours going trough the freeCodeCamp section on CSS Flexbox and watched some Wes Bos clips for it too.
 I think I have it now.
 I meddled with the CSS for the Product Landing Page challenge but I did not like it one bit so I scraped my progress.
 I will work on it the next day.

+## Day - 8 - 05.08.2018
+Added flexbox to my navigation and the submit form.
+In the meantime I solved all the responsive design challenges from freeCodeCamp.
+Was a good reminder especially the part about transitions and animations.
+I need to practice that more often